fontenele/rubix/README.md

   A proven history of success running business critical and high-usage applications

 <h3>Entities definitions on XML</h3>
-  Now you can define your entities and control all layers just writing simple XML's
+  Now you can define your entities and control all layers just writing simple XMLs